mapircamera/Kernel/interfacing-with-kernel/software-interface/updating-kernel-stack-firmware.md

 2: Extract the contents of the downloaded folder.

 3: Power the camera on with 5VDC and plug the camera's USB cable into your computer.
+The camera should not have any of its LEDs on, and you should immediately hear your computer make the tone when a new USB device is connected.
+If the red LED turns on, disconnect the 40pin connector and re-insert it.

 4: Launch the MfgTool2.exe program